Murder of Maxwell Confait: Incident

 Confait's lips were blue and there were marks where Confait had been strangled with a rope or cord.
 Later, a lamp was discovered in a cupboard under the stairs and the cord in the dressing table drawer of the room where the body had been discovered.
 The coroner found the cause of death to have been asphyxia.

-The police surgeon did not take the rectal temperature to establish the time of death, because the senior policeman had noted that Confait was a "possible homosexual" and he did not wish to destroy any evidence of recent sexual activity.
+It was concluded that Confait had been killed on either 21 or 22 April 1972.
+The evidence examined by a later inquiry known as the Fisher Inquiry concluded that death had occurred on the evening of 21 April 1972, although there was a possibility the murder was committed after midnight as originally concluded.
+Moreover, a theory presented years later – in 1980 – put the date of death at 2–3 days earlier.
+The police surgeon had not measured the body's rectal temperature to establish the time of death, because the senior policeman had noted that Confait was a "possible homosexual" and he did not wish to destroy any evidence of recent sexual activity.

-Investigation
+Investigation of Winston Goode

 The home where the body was found was that of Confait's landlord, Winston Goode.
 The two had first met in a public house in Lewisham, SE London, in 1970, shortly after Goode had separated from his wife.
-Confait and Goode reportedly shared a habit of wearing women's clothes and in February 1972, Confait began renting a room at Goode's house.
+Confait and Goode reportedly shared a habit of wearing women's clothes, and in February 1972, Confait began renting a room at Goode's house.

 Goode was considered a suspect in Confait's murder in the initial police investigation.
 During police interviews, Goode mentioned that he knew Confait planned to move out of the home.
-He admitted to being jealous but denied any homosexual relationship.
+He admitted to being jealous but denied any sexual relationship.

-Days later, Goode was admitted to Bexley Psychiatric Hospital in a confused and traumatised state.
-In May 1974, he committed suicide by swallowing cyanide.
+Days after the murder, Goode was admitted to Bexley Psychiatric Hospital in a confused and traumatised state.
+In May 1974, he took his own life by swallowing cyanide.

-It was concluded that Confait had been killed on either 21 or 22 April 1972.